Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/BackendApi.md

 Delete a backend

-Delete backend by id (not by ledgername)
+Delete backend by id (not by name)

 ### Example
 ```csharp